 History of the Mazamorra de Calabaza

-As with other traditional Peruvian desserts, the mazamorra de calabaza from pre-Hispanic times differs from the one consumed in the country today, due to Spanish and African influences, as well as the incorporation of ingredients into the recipe that were not available in the Americas before the colonial era.
+In addition to other traditional Peruvian desserts.
+Those of pre-Hispanic times differ from those consumed in the country today.
+This is due to the influence of Spanish and African cultures.
+In addition to the incorporation of ingredients in the recipe that were not available in the Americas prior to the colonial era.

 As with other sweets, the mazamorra de calabaza was initially prepared only by nuns in convents and monasteries.
 Over time, its preparation and consumption spread until it became a widely accepted and popular dessert.